ieee-wpi/pcb/README.md

 # Essentials of PCB Design Course

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

-Materials for WPI's project-oriented PCB design course.
-We've run this ever year at WPI through the IEEE Student Branch for several years now.
-The materials were created by [@dgorbunov](https://github.com/dgorbunov) and [@124274sashimi](https://github.com/124274sashimi), though future instructors of the class will differ.
-You can reach us at gr-pcb@wpi.edu.
+WPI's project-oriented PCB design course.
+The course is a four part evening lecture series where students learn to layout and route an embedded system.
+Students then receive their manufactured boards after two weeks and assemble them.
+The class was created by Daniel Gorbunov and Hubert Liu and has been run every year through the WPI IEEE Student Branch, which helps organize and fund the class.
+You can reach us at gr-pcb@wpi.edu if you have questions.

 ### Materials
 | Folder      	  | Contents		            |